tobikli/ba-thesis/thesis/content/proposal/objective.typ

 The framework will model typical user workflows, including editing code, executing programs, and interacting with the terminal, to replicate real-world usage patterns.
 The tests will assess latency, response times, and resource consumption under increasing user loads.
 The system’s breaking point, where performance degrades or failures occur, will be identified to provide insights for potential optimizations.
 The focus will be on developing a scalable and repeatable methodology that can be used for ongoing performance evaluations.

-== Analyze system performance and identify bottlenecks using Grafana and other monitoring tools
+== Analyze system performance and identify bottlenecks using monitoring tools

 A crucial aspect of performance evaluation is understanding how system components behave under load.
 This thesis will use Grafana, combined with other available monitoring tools, to analyze key performance metrics, including CPU and memory usage, response times, and request throughput.